Descent, Dante and Ibn Arabi

 We have made use of “screens” as a recurring device.
 The characters see things in screens as in “mirrors.”
 Are they simply seeing things in their own minds?

-Images on this page: Anish Kapoor, Islamic Mirror; Michelangelo Caetini’s map of the “journey” through different levels in The Divine Comedy.
-Below: The sea in Tarkovsky’s science fiction film Solaris – itself a kind of swirling “mirror” in which people can see their own dreams and nightmares.
+The sea in Tarkovsky’s film Solaris is itself a kind of swirling “mirror” in which people can see their own dreams and nightmares.
 Click on the video to watch a scene from the film.